jennyquinto/my-full-stack-project/README.md

 - Nodemon package can monitor the project's files and auto restart node when changes are saved to disk

-- EJS: It is needed the server to respond with an HTML view template but with dynamic content inside, so instead of generating a big HTML string, EJS(short for embedded JavaScript) is used as a dynamic template language
+- EJS: It is needed the server to respond with an HTML view template but with dynamic content inside, so instead of generating a big HTML string, EJS(short for embedded JavaScript) is used as a dynamic template language.
+The EJS template lenguage engine is used to server render the JavaScript fron-end components